Essential Tremor

 What is essential tremor?

-Tremors in hands, arms, head, or voice, often worsening with movement.
+Symptoms include tremors in hands, arms, head, voice, or other body parts, often worsening with movement or action.

 Is essential tremor inherited?